How can I be sure that my credit card

 Your stamps will

-be carefully packaged within a protective hard-board mailer
+be carefully packaged within either a protective hard-board mailer

 will replace the items or refund